AshleyRoll/HamProjects/psu-crowbar/README.md

 We arrange a voltage sense circuit so that we can trigger the SCR if the rail voltage goes over a threshold.
-Once triggered, it will continue to conduct and short the rails until voltage is removed (by blowing the line fuse on the power supply, or by the operator turning off the supply).
+Once triggered, it will continue to conduct and short the rails until voltage is removed (by blowing the fuse on the power supply output, or by the operator turning off the supply).

 The circuit is not designed to constantly handle the full rated current, it is designed to rapidly clear the fuse and disable the supply.

-**WARNING: Do not operate this device without the correctly rated fuse in the power supply.**
+**WARNING: Do not operate this device without the correctly rated fuse in the power supply output.**

 U1 (TL431) is a precision voltage reference and in this design is configured as a voltage switch.
 When the voltage at the reference input (pin 1) exceeds 2.495V, it will turn on hard